 - great for in the tent or lighting at the campsite

 13. Battery Operated Lantern

 Sometimes you just don’t have the time (or sun) to charge up your camping tent lights.
-We always pack a few battery-operated lights, so we still have light even if we have no time, power, or sun for charging lights before the sun starts to set.
-This highly rated battery-operated light from Core (known for their quick and easy instant setup tents) collapses for easy storage in your camp gear.
+We always pack a few battery-operated lights so we still have light even if we have no time, power, or sunshine to charge lights before the sun starts to set.
+This highly rated battery-operated light from Core (known for its quick and easy instant setup tents) collapses for easy storage in your camp gear.

 - uses 3 AAA batteries (your first set is included)